jar398/plotter/doc/branch-painting.md

 * `show_directives` - lists all of a resource's branch painting directives (a directive is a 'start' or 'stop' metadata node)
-* `count` - print a count of the resource's already-published inferred trait assertions, from a previous painting run (should be 0 before any new painting)
+* `count` - print a count of the resource's already-published inferred trait assertions, from a previous painting run (you could check that it's 0 before any new painting)
-* `qc` - run a series of quality control queries to identify problems with the resource's painting directives
+* `qc` - run a series of quality control queries to identify problems with the resource's painting directives.
+Requires human review of output.
 * `infer` - determine a resource's inferred trait assertions (based on directives), and write them to a set of files in the workspace
 * `stage` - copy inferences files from local workspace to staging area